What are the Tax and Accounting Requirements in Peru?

 Corporation Tax

-This tax is based on the company’s net income, the taxable income which is composed of all income derived form a company, including capital gains.
+This tax is based on the company’s net income, the taxable income is composed of all income derived from a company, including capital gains.
 When calculating the corporation tax liability, normal business expenses may be deducted from revenue.
 It is important to note that these expenses must be directly related to the company’s business objective.

 Value Added Tax (IGV)

 The general rate of VAT is 18% (2% of the municipal promotion tax and 16% of VAT itself).
-The IGV is the Peruvian VAT and is payable on the sale of goods, the rendering of services, construction contracts and the sale of real estate carried out by a developer.
+The IGV is the Peruvian VAT and is payable on the sale of goods, the rendering of services, construction contracts, and the sale of real estate carried out by a developer.
 IGV credit cash refunds are only available for exporters and some entities in a pre-operative stage under certain conditions.

 Other Taxes

-• Credits and debits to bank accounts of diplomatic representations and international organizations recognized in Peru.
+Credits and debits to bank accounts of diplomatic representations and international organizations recognized in Peru.

 Penalties & Fines

 Fines must be paid if tax declarations are not filed on time.
-Additionally, interests must be paid for late submissions of tax returns.
+Additionally, interest must be paid for late submissions of tax returns.
 The amounts vary depending on the total revenue of the company and whether fines are paid voluntarily or involuntarily.
 Furthermore, fines have to be paid when submitting incorrect information or when not paying the contribution to the ONP and withholdings on 4th and 5th category income within the established deadlines.

-In addition: All fines are regulated by the UIT, according to the sanction, they vary between 5% and 100% of their value.
+In addition: All fines are regulated by the UIT, and according to the sanction, they vary between 5% and 100% of their value.

-Other Employee Contributions – Pension & Health
+Other Employee Contributions in Peru

 Liability To Social Security On A Monthly Basis: